Wilfred/difftastic/readme.md

 ## Notes

-Unlike other tree-sitter grammars, this repository does not contain a generated parser.
-This is due to the parser being 118MiB in size as of writing, which exceeded GitHub's 100MiB limit.

-Generating this parser does take around 7GiB of memory.
+Generating this parser take around 7GiB of memory.
 Any help in reducing the parser size is appreciated.

 ## Progress